Language

 Why should lead time matter when buying industrial sensors?

-Lead time matters because many sensors support critical plant functions.
-A failed sensor can block startup, delay an outage, force temporary controls work or keep equipment unavailable while the plant waits for a replacement.
+Lead time matters because many sensors support critical plant functions, and a failed sensor can block startup, delay an outage, or keep equipment unavailable while a replacement is sourced.
+Sensors with 16-week lead times cannot support a forced outage.
+For high-risk loops, plants should review spare stock before failure, including the sensor, its calibration certificate, compliance documents, and a verified replacement path.

 Can industrial sensors cause a forced outage?

-Tags: industrial sensors for power plants sensor supplier qualification power plant procurement hazardous area certification sensor calibration traceability
+Tags: industrial sensors for power plants sensor supplier qualification power plant procurement hazardous area certification sensor calibration traceability control system integration.